jump-dev/Dualization.jl/docs/src/manual.md

 We keep the ``u_j`` variable explicit to make Dual Feasibility and Complementary Slackness very clear.
-However, in the final model it is possible to replace the latter using the sationarity constraint.
+However, in the final model it is possible to replace the latter using the stationarity constraint.

 ### Parametric problems